Book Launch: The Colonizing Self, by Hagar Kotef

 Type of Event: Webinar

 The Colonizing Self explores the cultural, political, and theoretical apparatuses that enable people and nations to construct a home on the ruins of other people’s homes or to feel that they belong to spaces of dispossession.
 Moving from readings of Locke and contemporary Israeli TV shows to theorizations of settlers’ violence, Kotef examines the affectual conditions of settler colonialism, showing how violence itself can become an object of attachment in settler societies.

-Please register via Eventbrite.
+Please register here via Eventbrite.
 Please include affiliation with your name, and use work/university email for registration.

-Sponsor: Centre for Palestine Studies & Centre for Comparative Political Thought
+Organiser: Centre for Palestine Studies, SOAS and the Centre for Comparative Political Thought, SOAS